metio/terraform-provider-k8s/docs/data-sources/ceph_rook_io_ceph_filesystem_v1_manifest.md

 Optional:

 - `application` (String) The application name to set on the pool.
 Only expected to be set for rgw pools.
-- `compression_mode` (String) DEPRECATED: use Parameters instead, e.g., Parameters['compression_mode'] = 'force' The inline compression mode in Bluestore OSD to set to (options are: none, passive, aggressive, force) Do NOT set a default value for kubebuilder as this will override the Parameters
+- `compression_mode` (String) DEPRECATED: use Parameters instead, e.g., Parameters['compression_mode'] = 'force'The inline compression mode in Bluestore OSD to set to (options are: none, passive, aggressive, force)Do NOT set a default value for kubebuilder as this will override the Parameters
 - `crush_root` (String) The root of the crush hierarchy utilized by the pool
 - `device_class` (String) The device class the OSD should set to for use in the pool
 - `enable_rbd_stats` (Boolean) EnableRBDStats is used to enable gathering of statistics for all RBD images in the pool